MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/update-network-controller-certificates.md

 ## Renew NC node certificate

-To renew the NC node certificate, follow the below steps on each NC VM:
+To renew the NC node certificate, perform the following steps on each Network Controller VM:

 1. Procure the new certificate and put it in the Personal store of the Local Machine (LocalMachine\\My).
 If it is a self-signed certificate, it must also be placed in the (LocalMachine\\Root) store of every NC VM.